 To give mothers of every gender the time and space to explore DIY craft and design, hacker/maker culture, entrepreneurship, and all manner of creative expression with childcare.
-To teach children the creative process through Hacker Sprouts, our educational childcare program.
 With on-site childcare and hands-on community workshops for adults and kids, HackerMoms creates families that build together.

 What is a hackerspace?

 Like hackerspaces the world over, we’re a membership-based, community-operated creative space where do it yourselfers share tools, intelligence and community.
 Hacker/maker culture and values support open source, peer-learning, shameless amateurism and unabashed dabbling, dilletantism, experimentation and healthy failures in hacking yourself and your subject.

 As the first women’s hackerspace, we are a unique tribe in the hacker community.
 HackerMoms is founded on the idea that mothers need a creative outlet and stimulating environment of encouragement, support and permission to explore.
 We also provide the option of low-cost or free childcare at our meetings and workshops.
 As women and mothers, we will redefine hacking and making.

 Hacking is a general term that means modifying an object or idea to fit your own needs.
 You can hack a recipe, a computer program, or in our case, we hacked a hackerspace to suit mothers.
 (Note: Hackers are not necessarily cyber-criminals.
 Those folks are known as computer crackers.)